JoshuaWise/blue-rpc-protocol/docs/spec.md

 # BlueRPC Specification (v1.0)

-This specification should provide the developer with the information needed to implement the protocol.
+This specification should provide developers with the information needed to implement the protocol.

 ## 1. Overview